MarJaysonSanAgustin/azure-blob-storage-app/README.md

-# A simple photo-sharing app
+# Azure Blob Storage Rest API

 This app is intended for azure account storage exploration particularly in connecting an app to azure account blob storage